-HVMM (which I believe is pronounced Hum) are a four piece blues/rock band from Worcester made up of Ebony Clay on lead Guitar, Andy Teece on Vocals/Guitar, Jack Timmis on Bass and Sam Jenkins on Drums.
+HVMM (which I believe is pronounced like Hum) are a four piece blues/rock band from Worcester made up of Ebony Clay on lead Guitar, Andy Teece on Vocals/Guitar, Jack Timmis on Bass and Sam Jenkins on Drums.

 ‘Lacerate’ opens with a nice little baseline before the drums and everything else kicks in, it’s bloody wonderful and then we get some piercing vocals that suit the music to a tee, it’s a really good first track that’s easy to understand (which is harder to come by than I’d like) and on the right side of Jarring, it’s pure and instantly gives an impression of the band.
 I just played this one over and over listening to it because I just loved the actually song that blended all its elements well and grabs your attention.